AtiiaRivera/AtiiaRivera/README.md

 - 👋 Hi, I’m @AtiiaRivera.
-- 👀 I’m interested in anime, music, food, books.
+- 👀 I’m interested in anime, music, food, and books.
-- 🌱 I’m currently learning everything.
+- 🌱 I’m currently learning everything I can regarding everything.

 <!---
 AtiiaRivera/AtiiaRivera is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.